-- You owned or possessed the real estate at the time of the trespass (can be an owner or tenant)
+- You owned or possessed the real estate at the time of the trespass (can be an owner or tenant).

-- Another individual intentionally entered onto your land without proper authorization to do so
+- Another individual intentionally entered onto your land without proper authorization to do so.

-- You suffered damage as a result
+- You suffered damage as a result.

-Additionally, a person may be held liable for trespass even if he or she did not actually enter your land.
+Under some circumstances, a person may be held liable for trespass even if he or she did not actually enter your land.
 For example, if the person simply helped another individual enter your land, they both may be held liable.
 Also, objects may cause a trespass; for example, if a person throws something onto your land and causes damage, they may be held liable for any losses you suffered.

-- RCW 4.24.6302 – This law creates liability if an individual wrongfully and intentionally does any of the following:
+- RCW 4.24.630 – This law creates liability if an individual wrongfully and intentionally does any of the following: